MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase5.md

     ```

 - **Redirection via DNS**: Create a new host (A) record for your AD RMS URL FQDN, which has the IP address of 127.0.0.1.

-> [!IMPORTANT]
-> Office 2010 extended support ended on October 13, 2020.
-For more information, see [AIP and legacy Windows and Office versions](known-issues.md#aip-and-legacy-windows-and-office-versions).
->

 ## Step 11.
 Complete client migration tasks